billbudge/WebEditorFramework/examples/functioncharts/README.md

 Both features serve to reduce the visual complexity of the Functionchart diagrams, by making it easy to produce and consume helper functions which in turn can reduce the number of wires and organize them.

-Here is an example to give you the general idea.
+Here is an example, an abstract binary search on a sorted Array.

 <figure>
   <img src="./resources/binary_search.svg"  alt="" title="Binary search implementation.">